Abbas II of Persia: Death

 In 1661, Abbas appointed Mirza Mohammad Karaki as his fourth and last grand vizier.
 Karaki had previously performed satisfactorily as the sadr-i mamalik (minister of religion) and was a member of the prestigious Karaki family that traced its line back to Shaykh Ali al-Karaki, the deputy of the Hidden Imam for Tahmasp I. He was described as a man of inaction, sluggish and impractical, and a puppet of a faction in court.
-His tenure saw the promotion of the trade via the overland route to the Levant.
+His tenure saw the promotion of trade via the overland route to the Levant.
 He made an effort to investigate the ongoing specie problem that Mohammad Beg had left behind.
 However, he was caught up in a domestic crisis.
 In 1663, he had the qurchi-bashi Murtaza Quli Khan Qajar decapitated and tempted the shah to also execute his successor.
-Overall, Karaki had a lesser influence over the shah than his predecessor had.
-During his tenure, Abbas spent more time in the inner palace and kept the grand vizier ignorant of his business.
+Overall, Karaki had a lesser influence over the shah than his predecessor.
+During his tenure, Abbas spent more time in the inner palace and kept the grand vizier ignorant of his private affairs.
 Karaki did not even know that the shah had a son named Sam Mirza.

-During the last decade of his reign, Abbas withdrew from state affairs to engage in sexual activities, and drinking parties.
-At first, his persistent drinking did not seem to have affects on his governing, but slowly, it got the better of him.
-He threw luxurious parties and after these parties, hid from the public for two or three weeks.
+During the last decade of his reign, Abbas withdrew from state affairs to engage in sexual activities and drinking parties.
+At first, his persistent drinking did not seem to have affects on his governing, but slowly it got the better of him.
+He threw luxurious parties and, after these parties, hid from the public for two or three weeks.
 Eventually, on 26 October 1666, while in his winter town, Behshahr, Abbas II died of various debilities and illnesses, including syphilis, and throat cancer, a result of his excessive drinking.
 He was buried in Qom and was succeeded by his eldest son, Sam Mirza, whose mother was a Georgian concubine named Nakihat Khanum.
 Abbas had two sons.
 He reportedly favoured his younger son Hamza Mirza, whose mother was a Circassian concubine.